hivedb/docs/basics/boxes.md

 This box can also contain subtypes of `User`.

 It is important that you provide the same type parameter to `Hive.box()`.
-You cannot open the same box multiple times with different type parametes.
+You cannot open the same box multiple times with different type parameters.

 ```dart
 await Hive.openBox<User>('users');